 “It’s a self-supporting hobby too – you can put in a little money or a lot, but you do get your money back on it because you’ve got it to use, to give as gifts, to barter with, it’s a great way to thank you to people.”

 There’s no need to buy expensive soap-making equipment.
 Everything Gina does in the following demonstration can be done using basic kitchen utensils, although she does suggest you have bowls, spoons, spatulas, a measuring jug and moulds that are for soap-making use only.

-Gina sells a basic starter kit for $20 so it’s easy for people to give it a go at home and see if they enjoy it.
 The great thing is, even if you make a mistake, soap-making is a very forgiving kind of craft.

 “Most soap is saveable, even if you’ve wrecked it you can reuse it, you can rebatch it, you can fix your mistakes which is great.
 Very rarely is it not – I think I’ve chucked out three batches in 16 years which were un-saveable.”

 This is what takes the most time, and is also a big part of the creative process of soap-making.

 “Planning it, thinking about the scents you want, what colours you want it to come out – putting the soap together is pretty quick.

 “I can use the same basic mix and create something different every time.
 The colouring, if you’ve decided to split the mix and colour it differently, the moulds you pour it in.”

 Oils can be hard (creamy/buttery) or soft (liquid) but a mix of both will give you a soap that lathers well but is hard enough to last a long time.

 “You can make 100% olive oil soap (soft), but it needs 6-12 months of curing time (vs. most soaps which take 4-6 weeks) or it will be soft and gooey.
 That was the first soap I ever made and I thought I’d done it wrong.”